SDG 1: NO POVERTY

 Community Anti-poverty Programmes

 The BSU Agri-based Technology Business Incubator/Innovation Center (BSU-ATBI) is a non-profit service facility in which a number of incubatees/beneficiaries operate new and growing businesses under one roof with affordable rents, shared services, and equipment, and access to a wide range of professional, technical, and financial programs.
 It provides a venue where public and private resources can combine to meet the needs of small businesses during their early stages of development.
-Clients are aspiring entrepreneurs, star-up incubatees, early stage company owners, and company owners with the intent to expand their business.
-Currently there are 44 enrolled incubatees on farming technology incubation and 5 enrolled incubatees on food technology incubation.
-In 2023, a total of 25 community-based trainings were conducted with 1,140 training participants.
+Clients are aspiring entrepreneurs, start-up incubatees, early stage company owners, and company owners with the intent to expand their business.